-Nick Stiritz, the adult son of Mr. Stiritz, our Chief Executive Officer, joined the Company as a Brand Manager in November 2013 for the Company's subsidiary, Premier Nutrition Corporation.
-Nick has a base salary of \$105,000 and a bonus target of 10%.
-He also received a starting bonus of \$21,000 to offset relocation expenses.
-In October 2013, the Compensation Committee reviewed this proposed transaction in accordance with the related party policy described above, and determined that no conflict of interest would arise from such transaction.
-In setting compensation, we followed the same policies and practices that we have historically used to set compensation for other similarly-situated employees.
+Mr. Nick Stiritz, the adult son of Mr. Stiritz, our Executive Chairman, joined the Company as a Brand Manager in November 2013 for the Company's subsidiary, Premier Nutrition Corporation.
+Mr. Nick Stiritz has a base salary of \$105,000 and a bonus target of 10%.
+During fiscal 2014, he also received a starting bonus of \$21,000 to offset relocation expenses.
+In November 2014, the Compensation Committee reviewed this proposed transaction in accordance with the related party policy described above, and determined that no conflict of interest would arise from such transaction.
+In setting Mr. Nick Stiritz's compensation, we followed the same policies and practices that we have historically used to set compensation for other similarly-situated employees.